syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ![DataGrid with Customizing comboBox column](SfDataGrid_images/CustomizingGridComboBox.jpg)

-### Loading Different ItemSource for each row of GridComboBoxColumn
+### Loading different ItemsSource for each row of GridComboBoxColumn

-You can load the different ItemsSource to each row of GridComboBoxColumn by setting SfDataGrid.ItemsSourceSelector property.
+Different `ItemsSource` can be loaded to each row of the `GridComboBoxColumn` by using the `SfDataGrid.ItemsSourceSelector` property.

 ### Implementing IItemsSourceSelector

-`ItemsSourceSelector` needs to implement IItemsSourceSelector interface which requires you to implement GetItemsSource method which receives the below parameters,
+Write a custom items source selector class implementing `IItemsSourceSelector` interface and return the desired source in the `GetItemsSource()` method which receives the below parameters,

 * Record – data object associated with row.
 * Data Context – Binding context of data grid.

-In the below code, ItemsSource for ShipCity column returned based on ShipCountry column value using the record and Binding context of data grid passed to GetItemsSource method.
+In the below code, `ItemsSource` for `ShipCity` column is returned based on `ShipCountry` column's selected value using the record and binding context of the data grid obtained in the `GetItemsSource` method.

 {% tabs %}
 {% highlight xaml %}